wangit124/Howard-Dev/README.md

 # Howard Dev

 My personal porfolio website (designed myself in Figma) with About, Career, Projects, and Stats - a mini analytics click / view tracking dashboard service I built with Next.js API Server & Redis Upstash.
-I built all the UI components from scratch with regular CSS and implemented complex animations with Framer Motion.
+I designed a prototype in Figma, created a gold / black / white design system and built all the UI components from scratch with regular CSS.
+To handle complex animations I used Framer Motion.
 Check out the draggable bubbles!

 ## 💻 Live Demo
 https://howardwang.dev